When I was a kid, I wanted to become an actor. Everyone told me it was packed with competition, but I didn’t care and took action.

 Another one became a radio show host.
 And another one sells guitar in a second-hand shop.

-My own cousin, whose dream was to become famous and that had gotten a minor role in a big movie, quit acting when she didn’t get into the best acting school in Belgium — where there are only 5 spots for 300 contenders.
+My own cousin, whose life dream was to become famous, quit when she didn’t get into the best acting school in Belgium — a school with 5 spots for 300 contenders.

 Serious People Are Rare